Elliot-Evans-95/dotfiles/readme.md

 #### Pakcage Managers

-* Homebrew \s
+* Homebrew <br/>
-    A centrialised package manager which contains a list of useful settings or languages
+    &nbsp; A centrialised package manager which contains a list of useful settings or languages
-* RVM \s
+* RVM <br/>
-    A Ruby version manager if I ever decide to work on a ruby project
+    &nbsp; A Ruby version manager if I ever decide to work on a ruby project
-* NVM \s
+* NVM <br/>
-    A Node version manager to quickly download, install and switch node
+    &nbsp; A Node version manager to quickly download, install and switch node

 - - -

 #### Terminal

-* HyperTerm \s
+* HyperTerm <br/>
-    My personal choice of terminal because of the Hyper package manager and its look
+    &nbsp; My personal choice of terminal because of the Hyper package manager and its look

-* iTerm \s
+* iTerm <br/>
-    De-facto go to terminal on Mac
+    &nbsp; De-facto go to terminal on Mac

 - - -

 #### Envoiroment tools

-* Valet \s
+* Valet <br/>
-    Valet is from Laravel as a new way os setting up a localhost without much configuration
+    &nbsp; Valet is from Laravel as a new way os setting up a localhost without much configuration
-* Docker \s
+* Docker <br/>
-    Docker is instaled via the Docker app
+    &nbsp; Docker is instaled via the Docker app

 - - -

 #### Command Line Shell

-* Bash \s
+* Bash <br/>
-    De-facto command Line Shell, useful when I am SSH into my pesonal servers
+    &nbsp; De-facto command Line Shell, useful when I am SSH into my pesonal servers
-* Zsh \s
+* Zsh <br/>
-    Current Command Line Shell that I use, great when Oh-My-Zsh is installed
+    &nbsp; Current Command Line Shell that I use, great when Oh-My-Zsh is installed
-* Fish \s
+* Fish <br/>
-    Alterate Command Line Shell that I want to use
+    &nbsp; Alterate Command Line Shell that I want to use

 - - -